somedatapacket/docs.humio.com/content/configuration/reverse-proxy/nginx-reverse-proxy.md

 your `/home/humio/humio-config.env`.

 {{% notice tip %}}
-The `proxy_read_timeout` setting above may be to low for longer operations like exporting query results from large queries involving aggregate data.
-If you find that requests like that are timing out after 25 seconds, then you should increase the `proxy_read_timeout` value to accomodate what you need.
+The `proxy_read_timeout` setting above may be too low for longer operations like exporting query results from large queries involving aggregate data.
+If you find requests like that are timing out after 25 seconds, then you should increase the `proxy_read_timeout` value to accomodate what you need.
 {{% /notice %}}